MGMA Conference Coverage

 The time is now for physician-owned hospitals, with Carlos Cardenas, M.D., president of Physician-Led Healthcare for America

-Carlos Cardenas, M.D., explains why a CMS request for information may signal the most significant opening for physician-owned hospitals since the Affordable Care Act slammed the door 15 years ago.
+Carlos Cardenas, M.D., explains why a CMS request for information may be the biggest opening for physician-owned hospitals since the ACA.

 Leadership lessons, with Leon Moores, M.D.

-Pediatric neurosurgeon and author Leon Moores, M.D., makes the case that every physician is already a leader and shares what it takes to guide a team through uncertain times.
+Pediatric neurosurgeon Leon Moores, M.D., makes the case that every physician is already a leader and shares how to guide teams through uncertainty.

 The secret to winning payer negotiations, with Doral Jacobson, MBA, FACMPE, of Prosper Beyond VBC